 The New Grove Dictionary is the principal English-language encyclopedia of music.
 In it you will find entries on all of the composers and genres and many of the terms that we will be discussing this semester.
 Almost all entries in this work have useful bibliographies.

 The online version, known as Grove Music Online, has additional articles and updated articles and can be searched.
 The homepage for it is Oxford Music Online, which also has other reference works published by Oxford University Press.
-To restrict your search to Grove Music Online, check the box in the upper right corner of the window.
+Check the results to make sure you are looking at an article from Grove Music Online.

 Reference ML100 .B68